The best time for safari in South Africa

 Elephant herd in Kruger National Park

-March marks the start of autumn in South Africa but temperatures remains high, though rains fall on Kruger, making the bush thick and wildlife harder to spot.
+March marks the start of autumn in South Africa but temperatures remain high.
+Rains often fall on Kruger at this time, thickening the bush and making wildlife harder to spot.
 Instead, head for the beaches in the south and soak up some late summer sun.
-April and May are cooler still and are an excellent time to visit the famous national parks, as rutting season begins and larger animals are out in force.

 August brings spring to South Africa and gorgeous wildflowers bloom on the west coast until the early summer.

 September is birthing season in the national parks and as the weather warms up across the country, this is a perfect month to combine regions before the summer rains set in.
-Whales calve in Walker Bay until October.

 Festivals and events